Cdaprod/codex-ops/apps/codex-switch/README.md

 ## Features

 - **Branch selection with smart defaults**:
-  - Shows the most recent PR branch name (via `gh pr list`), dimmed as a placeholder.
+- Shows the most recently updated PR branch name (via `gh pr list`), dimmed as a placeholder.
+Fallbacks: newest PR from any state or the current branch.
   - If you type/paste a branch name, it uses your input.
 Pressing `Enter` accepts the placeholder.
+  - In non-interactive shells, automatically uses the placeholder.
 - **Compose restart + health monitoring**:
   - Restarts all Compose services for the chosen branch.
   - Waits for all health-enabled containers to report `healthy` (with a configurable timeout).